Welene/welene/README.md

 - CRUD with DynamoDB
 - Deploying frontend apps to AWS S3

-### ⚠️ AI
+### AI
 - Implementing AI in projects, making a chatbot
+- Vector database (Supabase) & RAG
 - AI tools & how to use them responsibly in development

 ### ⚠️ LIA (internship)